IntelligentServiceLab/MPGCF/README.md

 ## MPGCF: Multi-Objective and Popularity-Smoothing Graph Collaborative Filtering for Long-Tail Web API Recommendation

 ### Environment Requirment
-> requirements.txt
+> Refer to requirements.txt for environment configuration

 ### File Introduction
 1. model.py
-> This file contains the code of LTS-LightGCL.
+> This file contains the code of MPGCF.
-2. sanfm.py
+2. data_loader.py
-> This file contains the code of SANFM.
+> This file contains the code of data processing.
 3. utils.py
 > This file contains the founction used in the item.
 4. main.py
 > This file is the model training file.

-5. data_process.py
+### How to run CS-LightGCL
+* command

+`python main.py `